You’ve probably heard about stock options and stock warrants, but do you know the difference between the two?

 Stock warrants are issued by the company as opposed to originating on the stock exchange.
-When a warrant is exercised, the stock is given from the company directly to the employee.
+When a warrant is exercised, the company issues stock directly to the employee.

-They’ll receive a warrant certificate, which includes the terms of the warrant including details of when it expires and when it can be exercised.
+Employees receive a warrant certificate, which includes the terms of the warrant, expiration details and when it can be exercised.

-The warrant certificate is not ownership – just the right to purchase company stock at a specified price at a date in the future.
+The warrant certificate is not ownership; it’s the right to purchase company stock at a specified price on a particular date in the future.

 What are the pros of warrants?

-Warrants are a great way to benefit from a company that’s doing well in future without having to put your investment at risk.
-Not every company is a success – in fact, many start-up companies fail.
+Warrants are a great way to benefit from a company that’s likely to do well in future without having to put your investment at risk.
+Not every company is a success – in fact, many start-ups fail.
 Therefore, people who hold warrants in their company can benefit from the success of a company if it does well.
 On the other hand, if the company fails, there is no need to exercise the warrant.

-So having warrants allows someone to reap the benefits of a company doing well without having to put their hands in their pockets and risk their own cash at the beginning.
+So, having warrants allows someone to reap the benefits of a company’s success without having to put their hands in their pockets and risk their own cash at the beginning.

-Warrants will also have an expiry date – most warrants come with an expiration date of either five or 10 years.
+Warrants will also have an expiry date i.e. most warrants come with an expiration date of either five or 10 years.

-So what’s the difference between stock options and stock warrants?
+So what’s the difference between warrants and options?

-The main difference between a stock option and a stock warrant is how they originate – warrants are issued by the company itself whereas stock options are listed on an exchange.
+The main difference between a stock warrant and a stock option is how they originate – warrants are issued by the company itself whereas stock options are listed on an exchange.

-A company can raise capital through issuing warrants, whereas it doesn’t make any money from transactions in which stocks are exchanged.
-Warrants generally have a longer life span than options and typically warrants don’t have any vesting restrictions.
+A company can raise capital through issuing warrants, whereas it doesn’t make money from the transactions in which stocks are exchanged.
+Warrants generally have a longer life span and no vesting restrictions which is not the case with the options.